 Group B: History, Social Sciences, and Psychology

-Minimum of two units in the same department from one of the following: Anthropology 211 and one additional upper-division anthropology course; one 200-level political science course and any other political science course, but no more than one course from Political Science 230 and 386–415; Economics 201 and one other economics course (except 401); Sociology 211 and one other sociology course; any two units in history or psychology; two units from linguistics (see the linguistics department listing for those courses that fulfill Group B); Classics 371, 373, or 375; or one of Humanities 210, 220, or 230.
+Minimum of two units in the same department from one of the following: Anthropology 211 and one additional upper-division anthropology course; one 200-level political science course and any other political science course, but no more than one course from Political Science 230 and 386–415; Sociology 211 and one other sociology course; any two units in economics, history or psychology; two units from linguistics (see the linguistics department listing for those courses that fulfill Group B); Classics 371, 373, or 375; or one of Humanities 210, 220, or 230.

 Group C: The Natural Sciences

 Minimum of two units from the physical sciences (chemistry, physics) or two units from the biological sciences in courses that contain both lecture and laboratory components.

 Group D: Mathematics, Logic, or Foreign Language or Linguistics

 - Mathematics and formal or symbolic logic; or

 - Foreign language (two units in one language; literature courses cannot be used to satisfy Group D); or

 - Linguistics (see the linguistics department listing for those courses that fulfill Group D).